ProtopointLLC/bodybytes-firmware/docs/flashing.md

 saveenv
 ```

-`gpio read 14` returns 0 (success/true in U-Boot `if`) when GPIO#14 is low — magnet present → recovery. `part start mmc 0 1 kern_start` and `part size mmc 0 1 kern_blocks` store the LBA start and sector count of GPT partition 1 (`kernel`); `mmc read` loads those sectors into RAM. `bootm` then parses the FIT image to extract and boot the kernel with the embedded DTB. `0xBC060000` is the NOR memory-mapped address of the recovery partition (NOR physical `0x1C060000`, KSEG1 uncached alias).
+`gpio read 14` returns 0 (success/true in U-Boot `if`) when GPIO#14 is low — magnet present → recovery. `part start mmc 0 1 kern_start` and `part size mmc 0 1 kern_blocks` store the LBA start and sector count of GPT partition 1 (`kernel`); `mmc read` loads those sectors into RAM. `bootm` then parses the FIT image to extract and boot the kernel with the embedded DTB.
+For recovery, `sf probe` switches the W25Q512JV into 4-byte addressing mode, `sf read` copies `recovery_size` bytes from NOR offset `0x60000` into RAM at `kernel_addr_r`, then `bootm` boots from RAM — XIP via `0xBC060000` is not used because the MT7628AN CHIP_MODE strapping selects 3-byte auto-read (16 MB window), which is insufficient for recovery images that may span the 16 MB boundary.

 `CONFIG_CMD_PART=y` and `CONFIG_EFI_PARTITION=y` must be set in `bodybytes_defconfig` for `part start` to work — see [uboot.md](uboot.md).